chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Upgrade Chef Automate
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The Chef Automate Amazon Machine Images (AMI) can perform in-place upgrades of all of the pre-bundled software.
-This makes it easy to stay up-to-date with the latest version of Chef Automate, the Chef server and Chef Marketplace, while not requiring data to be migrated to the latest published Amazon Machine Images (AMI).
+This makes it easy to stay up-to-date with the latest version of Chef Automate, the Chef Infra Server and Chef Marketplace, while not requiring data to be migrated to the latest published Amazon Machine Images (AMI).

-There are three options: upgrade Chef Automate, upgrade Chef server, upgrade Chef Marketplace; upgrade everything.
+There are three options: upgrade Chef Automate, upgrade Chef Infra Server, upgrade Chef Marketplace; upgrade everything.

 To upgrade, do one of the following: